 Fiber with stripped tip and micropipette [TEXT: Fiber: 1550 nm, single-mode]

-Talent working to put the fiber through the micropipette
+This is Shot 4.1.2Talent working to put the fiber through the micropipette

 Next, take the fiber to an electric fusion splicer and place the exposed tip inside.
 [1-MED] Heat the tip until the glass fiber end becomes liquid.
 [2-CU] Stop after the glass becomes liquid and forms a rounded shape, the glass fiber lens.
 [3-ECU]